oidc-agent

 Quickstart

-After installation the agent has to be started.
-Usually the agent is started on system startup and is then available on all terminals (see integration).
+After the agent has to be started.
+Usually the agent is started on system startup and is then available on all terminals (see ).
 Therefore, after installation the options are to restart your X-Session or to start the agent manually.

 eval `oidc-agent-service use`